 Comparison of Native or Virtual Applications Vs Browser Applications, for Fast, High-Performance ERP

-We are often asked why our BOS products are not a browser ERP application, with concerns that this might place a burden on IT departments when it comes to upgrades.
+We are often asked why our BOS products are not browser ERP applications, with concerns that this might place a burden on IT departments when it comes to upgrades.

 Here is a detailed breakdown of why we chose native or virtual applications instead of web-based applications for our ERP.